 Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their familiarity of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a top cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and nearly 500 deaths yearly in the United States1.
+According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and almost 500 deaths yearly in the United States1.
 There are startling gaps in what homeowners do and don’t know about keeping safe.

 A lot of common household appliances release carbon monoxide